Sagebrush Rebellion: Rebellion

 Various bills intended to transfer federal public lands to western states had been proposed after 1932, all of which failed to garner much attention, let alone action.
 Among key objections to such transfers were the increasing value to the federal treasury of mineral lease receipts and complaints that the "crown jewels" of the national lands holdings, the National Parks, could not be managed adequately or fairly by individual states.
 Yellowstone and Yosemite National Parks were considered to be national treasures, and few legislators would concur with turning them over to the states.

 The spark that turned these complaints into a "rebellion" was the enactment in 1976 of the Federal Land Policy and Management Act, which ended homesteading and so the federal government would retain control of the western public lands.
 The act sought to establish a system of land management by the Bureau of Land Management.
 The Act required the bureau to plan land use accommodating all users and specifically named ranching, grazing, and mining, but it also introduced formal processes to consider preservation of the land from those uses.

-The newly-elected Senator Orrin Hatch (R-Utah) joined in land transfer legislation efforts in 1977 after loud complaints from ranchers and oilmen from Utah, coupled with strong support from several Utah county governments.
+The newly elected Senator Orrin Hatch (R-Utah) joined in land transfer legislation efforts in 1977 after loud complaints from ranchers and oilmen from Utah, coupled with strong support from several Utah county governments.
 By late 1979, Hatch was the legislator who was the most interested in land transfers.
 He sought to introduce a transfer bill that would get hearings and potential action.
 Upon the advice of members of the Utah Wilderness Commission, appointed by Utah Governor Scott Matheson, Hatch agreed to leave National Parks and National Monuments in federal hands, and he drafted a bill that would allow states to apply for control over selected parcels.
 With 16 cosponsors, he introduced the bill in 1979, and again in 1981.
 Partly because Hatch's bill dealt with major objections to previous bills, news outlets for the first time covered the bill as if it had a serious chance of passing.
 That started a two-year newspaper, radio, and television fight for the legislation.
+It was never passed.

+On July 4, 1980, proponents of the Sagebrush Rebellion carved a road into an area in Grand County that was proposed to be designated as wilderness.

-Ultimately, Hatch's bill got little more than press attention.
-The election of Ronald Reagan as president put a friend to the Sagebrush Rebels in the White House, James G. Watt, and his appointees slowed or stopped wilderness designation legislation.
+The election of Ronald Reagan as president put a friend to the Sagebrush Rebels in the White House; James G. Watt, and his appointees slowed or stopped wilderness designation legislation.
 By Reagan's second term, the Sagebrush Rebellion was back to simmering on the back burner of federal land management agencies.